 Next temper chocolate and dip just the tip of the strawberry in.
 For chocolate I really like Scharffen Berger his chocolates are extremely high quality.
 It's expensive but this recipe doesnt call for too much, one bar would suffice.
 For tempering techiniques refer to: Temper![](//1.bp.blogspot.com/-wV7Tc-Yau8o/TV0H2mU3ipI/AAAAAAAAAN8/o_Dt4ZeejYw/s400/15.jpg)

-give them time to cool and set, notice the shine, its glossy not dull and greasy like a teenage forehead, its more like the glow of a post facial.
 Place the chopping board in the freezer and let's make some buggy dots!
 Use the same ziploc to drop little dots all over the tops of the strawberries, except for the heads, of course.

 Oh yeah I used white chocolate for the face. although I hate white chocolate because it really isn't chocolate at all. its a sham and I have no idea where it came from, but if i didn't need it for decoration I'd tell it go to back cuz it tastes nasty!